Skip to main content

 Adjustable downscaling

 The Anyscale platform automatically downscales worker nodes that have been idle for a given period.
 By default, the timeout period ranges from 30 seconds to 4 minutes and is dynamically adjusted for each node group based on the workload.
 For example, short, bursty workloads have shorter timeouts and more aggressive downscaling.
-Adjustable downscaling allows users to adjust this timeout value at the cluster-level based on their workload needs.
+Adjust this timeout value at the cluster level based on your workload needs.

 To adjust the timeout value from the Anyscale console, use the Advanced features tab under the Advanced settings for the cluster.
 This example sets the timeout to 60 seconds for all nodes in the cluster.